 - (a) Line 1.
 Unit/activity designation

 - (b) Line 2.
 RSO number

 - (c) Line 3.
 Number of vehicles (by nomenclature)

 - (d) Line 4.
 Convoy route number

-- (2) For foot marches:
+(2) For foot marches:

-- (a) Line 1.
+(a) Line 1.
 Unit/activity designation

-- (b) Line 2.
+(b) Line 2.
 RSO number

-- (c) Line 3.
+(c) Line 3.
 Route (start point [SP] and release point [RP])

-- (d) Line 4.
+(d) Line 4.
 Number of Soldiers

-- (e) Line 5.
-Number of cadre
+(e) Line 5.
+Number of cadres

-- (f) Line 6.
-Number of trail vehicles
+(f) Line 6.
+Confirmation of a trail vehicle

-- b.
+b.
 Map overlays.

-- (1) Prepare a map overlay for all scheduled foot marches conducted outside the cantonment area in which the troop trail is not used for the entire movement, using a FLW Military Installation Map, 1:50,000.
+(1) Prepare a map overlay for all scheduled foot marches conducted outside the cantonment area in which the troop trail is not used for the entire movement, using a FLW Military Installation Map, 1:50,000.
 Prepare map overlays IAW this regulation.

-- (2) Plot map overlay on a clear sheet of plastic and submit to Range Operations not later than 3 working days prior to movement.
+(2) Plot map overlay on a clear sheet of plastic and submit to Range Operations not later than 3 working days prior to movement.
 Information plotted on the overlay will be to the same scale as on the map.
 When the overlay is placed over the map, the details plotted on the overlay will be shown in their true position.

-- (3) When preparing overlays, units will use standard military symbols where possible.
+(3) When preparing overlays, units will use standard military symbols where possible.
 If it is necessary to invent nonstandard symbols to show the required information, the legend must show what these symbols mean.

-- (4) When conducting concurrent training during convoys or foot marches which includes the use of CS, smoke, pyrotechnics, or blank ammunition this information will be recorded in the marginal information of the overlay.
+(4) When conducting concurrent training during convoys or foot marches which includes the use of CS, smoke, pyrotechnics, or blank ammunition this information will be recorded in the marginal information of the overlay.

-- c.
+c.
 Convoys and road restrictions.
 The following traffic policies are established to ensure optimum safety during convoys and prevent unnecessary damage to road networks.
-Convoys are not authorized

-to travel through TA-244, unless travelling on FLW 5.
+Convoys are not authorized to travel through TA-244, unless travelling on FLW 5.
 Driving on pond dams, outside of designated parking areas, along the shoreline, and in rivers and streams outside of designated crossings is prohibited.
 Access to those recreational areas identified in FLW 210-21 is prohibited for convoys.